Last Updated on

 5 The scrumptious regional cuisine

 I ate so much good food in Lombardy that I was seriously concerned about fitting in my dirndl – I was heading straight to Oktoberfest in Munich from here (in case you’re wondering: the zipper just closed and I tried not to breath all day).
-I could easily post 20 photos of the meals I devoured, but the food in Lombardy deserves its own post – stay tuned for mouth-watering photos of all the ravioli, gnocchi, pizza, polenta, risotto and pastries I stuffed myself with.
-Pictured below are some of the best gnocchi I ever had – topped with truffles!
+I could easily post 20 photos of the meals I devoured, but the food in Lombardy deserves its own post – for mouth-watering photos of all the ravioli, gnocchi, pizza, polenta, risotto and pastries I stuffed myself with, check out this post: Eating My Way Through Northern Italy.
+Pictured below are some of the best gnocchi I ever had – topped with truffles.
+The food alone is worth a visit to Lombardy!

 6 Hidden gem #2: Bergamo